sthalabard/HiddenSymmetryinNSIntermittency/README.md

-# HiddenSymmetryinNSIntermittency
+# Hidden Symmetry in NS Intermittency
 Source code and Data for the  arXiv submission

-**Hidden symmetry in the Navier-Stokes intermittency** by Mailybaev and Thalabard,
+**Hidden symmetry in the Navier-Stokes intermittency**, *by Mailybaev and Thalabard*,

 with current identifiers